 Part of making lobster part of a balanced healthy lifestyle and making the most of the lobster health benefits is pairing it with health-conscious options.
 Here are just a few ideas.

-• If you’re wondering is lobster fattening, it’s often because of the way it’s prepared.
-Skip the heavy mayo based lobster rolls and instead opt for grilled lobster tacos with a fresh and vibrant crunchy slaw or use Greek yogurt in place of the mayo for a similar tang and extra protein.
+- If you’re wondering is lobster fattening, it’s often because of the way it’s prepared.
+Skip the heavy mayo based lobster roll and instead opt for grilled lobster tacos with a fresh and vibrant crunchy slaw or use Greek yogurt in place of the mayo for a similar tang and extra protein.

 Myths and Misconceptions about Lobster Nutrition